 The Harley Quinn is a relatively new animated series by DC that follows the iconic villainess as she sets out to establish herself as Gotham City’s most notorious criminal.
 Along the way, she recruits a team of fellow supervillains, including Poison Ivy, to help her achieve her goals.
 The show features a mix of irreverent humor, action, and character development as Harley navigates the ups and downs of her personal and professional life.

 4. Justice League (IMDb score: 8.6)

-The Justice League is an animated series that brings together some of DC Comic’s most iconic heroes, including Superman, Batman, Wonder Woman, and The Flash, to form a team of superpowered beings dedicated to protecting the world from threats too great for any one hero to handle.
+The Justice League is an iconic animated series that brought together some of DC Comic’s most iconic heroes, including Superman, Batman, Wonder Woman, and The Flash, to form a team of superpowered beings dedicated to protecting the world from threats too great for any one hero to handle.
 Together, they face off against various villains, including Darkseid, the Joker, and Lex Luthor.

 3. Young Justice (IMDb score: 8.6)

 Young Justice is a highly praised animated series that follows a group of teenage sidekicks, including Robin, Aqualad, and Kid Flash, that form their own team of superheroes.
 The show explores the challenges and adventures these young heroes face as they balance their personal lives with their duties as superheroes.